Hisashi Kato

 Hisashi Kato (加藤 久, Kato Hisashi) is a former Japanese football player and manager.
-He played for Japan national team.
+He played for the Japanese national team.

 Club career

 Kato was born in Rifu, Miyagi on April 24, 1956.
 After graduating from Waseda University, after a year's blank, he joined Yomiuri (later Verdy Kawasaki) in 1980.
 The club won the champions in Japan Soccer League 5 times, JSL Cup 2 times and Emperor's Cup 3 times.
 This was golden era in club history.
 In 1992, Japan Soccer League was folded and founded new league J1 League.
 The club won 1992 J.League Cup.
 J1 League first season in 1993, although he played in opening match, he lost opportunity to play after that.
 So, he moved to Shimizu S-Pulse in July.
 In July 1994, he returned to Verdy Kawasaki.
 The club won J1 League and retired end of 1994 season.
 He was 38 years old.
 He played 243 games and scored 11 goals in the league.
 He was selected Best Eleven 9 times.